kapouer/matchdom/README.md

 - `at::2:1` selects 2 nodes before and one node after the expression
 - `<br>a[val|at::1]b` selects the `<br>`, `a` and `b` strings
 - it is not possible to not select `a` or `b` in previous example
+- `at::b:a` is not defined when destination is an attribute, avoid using it
 - `at:div.card` selects `closest('div.card')`.
 - `at:div.card:1:1` selects also the previous and next siblings of the ancestor.
 - `at:**:1:2|to:class` selects one sibling before and two siblings after parent node, and sets the class on them.